mgoellnitz/JFileSync3/README.md

 ## Building and Packaging

+Building requires a launch4j installation available from the path.
+This was necessary to use a pathed one on 64bit systems mixing the original launch4j with the 64bit ld and windres from mingw-binutils.

-The software is built through the usual
+The software is built with the usual

 ```bash
 gradle build